-Yes, provided that neither you nor anyone who would be visiting with you is experiencing any symptoms of CoViD-19 infection then you are welcome to visit on any day when the railway is operating trains.
+Only once we are open and operating trains, and then only provided that neither you nor anyone who would be visiting with you is experiencing any symptoms of CoViD-19 infection.

 For details of our operating days please follow this link.